Philosophy, Purpose and Goal

 Sacred Heart School offers a full-time athletic program for all students.
-Students in third through eighth grades may participate in Christian Youth Organization (CYO) sports, boys in basketball and football, and girls in basketball and volleyball (fifth grade).
-Sixth through eighth grade students may also participate in the Catholic Schools Athletic League (CSAL).
-Programs for the girls are basketball, track and field, and volleyball.
-Boys’ programs are basketball, football, and track and field.
-Cross country is available for students in fourth through eighth grades through CSAL.
+Students in third through eighth grades may participate in Catholic Schools Athletic Association (CSAA) sports, boys in basketball and football, and girls in basketball and volleyball (fifth – eighth grade), and co-ed track and field and cross country.
 Pre-kindergarten through second grade students may participate in coed Biddy Ball (flag football, basketball, tee ball, coaches pitch).
 Third through eighth grade students may play baseball through the Westside Baseball League.
 Soccer is available through the Baton Rouge Soccer Association.
 Swimming is available for students in fifth through eighth grades through Crawfish Aquatics.
 Sixth through eighth grade girls may participate in cheerleading.

 Positive Sports Parenting